Zilliqa/delegated_staking/README.md

 function claim() external;
 function getClaimable() external virtual view returns(uint256 total);
 ```
-as well as the additional events and methods applicable to a specific staking variant such as
+as well as the additional events and methods applicable to a specific staking variant only such as
 ```solidity
 function getLST() external view returns(address erc20Contract);
 function getPrice() external view returns(uint256 oneTokenToZil);